-This little church, one of the smallest in the world and the only privately owned Roman Catholic Church, is dedicated to the memory of a brave man by a loving father.
+This little church, one of the smallest in the world and the only privately owned Roman Catholic Church, is dedicated to the memory of a brave man by his loving father.

 In 1960 Mr Charles Osborne West bought it and had it declared a National Monument.
 In 1974, as a wedding present, he gave it to his wife the present owner Mrs Mims West-Thomas who still resides in the village.

 The church has a regular service once a month and is very popular for couples that want a small wedding with a difference.
 It is also a place of comfort for weary motorists who wish to pause for a moment of quiet solitude in this lovely Church.

 You are in a very “special Church” dedicated to a brave man and loving father, who later became a priest and gave his life to the service of the Lord.
 So when you read this, remember both of them in your thoughts and prayers and all those who have preserved this wonderful church.

 Created: ; Last updated:comments powered by Disqus